PoliticalCirno/Cpointersource/README.md

 # C pointer source code
-This is a template of c pointer.
+This is a template of c pointer,
+Made for your c programming comforts.

 # how to use